April 8, 1947

 Jerry: "They (GFR) were so loud, they blew out the PA system before Chicago even took the stage.
 My bandmates were so blown away by GFR that night that they decided they didn't need a lead singer anymore and would become a three-piece power trio."

-- Terry and Phil Terrell are in boot camp Fort Ord, Ca.
+- Terry and Phil Terrell attend boot camp at Fort Ord, Ca.

-- Terry and Timothy started a trio with Doug Montgomery on vocals & percussion, and another guy, and called themselves "Good Shepherd".
+- After getting out of the California National Guard, Terry and Timothy started a trio with Doug Montgomery on vocals & percussion, and another guy, and called themselves "Good Shepherd".
 They began to write and play Christian music all over the place -- Bible Studies, Park Concerts, Churches, Jesus

 Rally's, etc.(Source: Terry Taylor and Timothy Warner)